Thursday, May 20, 2021

 Cassandra: I'm surprised how many guys ask me to marry them.
 Honest.
 Like, I don't get a lot of dick pics.
 HEY GUYS: THIS DOESN'T MEAN THAT I WANT YOU TO SEND ME DICK PICS!!!
 DON'T DO IT!!!
 But truly, I get a lot of marriage proposals.
 Also lots of pictures of flowers.
 I have been pleasantly surprised by how many gentlemen are out there and how respectful they are.
 That said, I am not looking to get married.
 Also: please no dick pics. :)

-Monika: You are a professional change management consultant.
-Did it help you with your transition?
+Monika: You work professionally as a change management consultant.
+Did your expertise in this field support you during your transition?

 Cassandra: Absolutely!
 I am a firm believer in the power of evolutionary change as a much more enduring force than revolutionary change.
 What this meant in practice for my transition is that I approached the process with an open mind about where things could lead and have tried to understand and appreciate every step forward before I take another one.
 And every time I felt like I achieved a new milestone whether in my presentation or physical appearance or hormone levels, etc. I would pause and reflect on what I had achieved before moving forward.
 I feel like this has given me the best chance to grow emotionally and psychologically as physical changes have taken place.